CISecurity/CCPA-Docs/docs/Configuration Guide.md

 	SSLF='0'
 The script can be configured to execute either the **“Level 1”** or **“Level 2”** **profile** (if available), based on an environment variable value.
 This variable is named `SSLF`, and may be set to either 0 or 1.
 Setting the value to 0 results in CIS-CAT evaluating the "Level 1" profile, while setting the value to 1 results in CIS-CAT evaluating the “Level 2” profile.

+The shell script automatically detects the Operating System of the target system that is being assessed.
+Depending on the version of the OS, the appropriate benchmark and profile are selected for the assessment.

+The above functionality is achieved within the detect-os-variant.sh and map-to-benchmark.sh scripts.
+For the Linux distributions that it is possible to detect if the OS is a Workstation or a Server variant the script takes care of the profile selection for the level that was selected above (SSLF).
+For the ones that the script cannot detect it selects the corresponding “Server” profile with the level again set in the above variable (SSLF).

+Examples:

+1. Operating system = RHEL 7, Workstation and SSLF is set to ‘0’
+    * Benchmark selected  = CIS_Red_Hat_Enterprise_Linux_7_Benchmark
+	* Profile selected = Level 1 – Workstation
+2. Operating system = Debian 9 and SSLF is set to ‘1’
+    * Benchmark selected  = CIS_Debian_Linux_9_Benchmark
+    * Profile selected = Level 2 – Server

+If the current mapping to the benchmark and profile for a particular version of an operating system doesn’t serve your needs, you can always manually update the benchmark and profile you want by modifying the appropriate line in the map-to-benchmark.sh script.

+Example for Debian 9:

+	if [ `expr $_VER \>= 9` -eq 1 ]
+	then
+	    BENCHMARK="CIS_Debian_Linux_9_Benchmark_v1.0.0-xccdf.xml"
+	    PROFILE1="Level 1 - Server"
+	    PROFILE2="Level 2 - Server"

+You can change PROFILE1="Level 1 - Server" to PROFILE1="Level 1 - Workstation"

 ### Update cis-cat-centralized-ccpd.sh ###
 If you want to send the assessment reports directly to a CIS-CAT Pro Dashboard (CCPD) you have already setup, you must use the `cis-cat-centralized-ccpd.sh` file instead of the `cis-cat-centralized.sh` file.
 Modify the `cis-cat-centralized-ccpd.sh` file as follows: